caiyue1993/IceCream/README.md

 ### Relationships

-There are two main types of relationships in Realm Database: to-one and to-many relationship.
+There are two main types of relationships in Realm Database: many-to-one and many-to-many.

-- To-one(including many-to-one and one-to-one)
+- Many-to-one

-Thanks to the [CKReference](https://developer.apple.com/documentation/cloudkit/ckrecord/reference) in the CloudKit, IceCream has supported to-one relationship nicely.
+Thanks to the [CKReference](https://developer.apple.com/documentation/cloudkit/ckrecord/reference) in the CloudKit, IceCream has supported many-to-one relationship nicely.
 And we implemented this feature using the **back references** which is recommended by Apple.

-- To-many
+- Many-to-many

-Due to the limit of Realm, we haven't found out a elegant way to implement to-many relationship which acts like using `List`.
-For a workaround now, you could use many-to-one relationship above inversely.
+Due to the limit of Realm, we haven't found out a elegant way to handle `List` yet.
+For an alternatives now(and it's recommended), you can use many-to-one relationship above inversely and [LinkingObjects](https://realm.io/docs/swift/latest#inverse-relationships).
 See [#74](https://github.com/caiyue1993/IceCream/pull/74) and [#68](https://github.com/caiyue1993/IceCream/pull/68) for more details.

 ## Requirements